 - Accessing the Reserve The site can be easily reached by foot but people do use cars to transport dogs and fishing kit.
 Rooksbury Mill LNR car park is spacious and can accommodate over 30 cars and three coaches.
-In order to preserve parking for visitors use only, parking is now restricted to a four hour maximum stay no return within three hours, Monday to Friday 8.30 am to 6 pm except Fishing Permit Holders. - However, with the Councils obligation to reduce the amount of CO_2 in the atmosphere it will be important to establish reasons for car travel and work with the Council's Transport planners to reduce the number of journeys.
-A visitor survey was conducted in 2011 and is due to be conducted again in 2020.
-Information on visitors travel preferences will be collected at this time.
+In order to preserve parking for visitors use only, parking is now restricted to a four hour maximum stay no return within three hours, Monday to Friday 8.30 am to 6 pm except Fishing Permit Holders. - However, with the Councils obligation to reduce the amount of CO_2 in the atmosphere it will be important to establish reasons for car travel and work with the Council's Transport planners to reduce the number of journeys. - Bike Rack This was installed when the car park was developed in 2003 to encourage people to use bikes to journey to and from the reserve.